Resources for Native-American Owned Businesses

 Giving Native American entrepreneurs the right financial resources makes all the difference in helping Native American-owned businesses thrive in today’s competitive economic climate.
 The federal government and many other groups realize how critical it is to support and encourage Native American businesses.

-That’s why they’ve offered plenty of resources for businesses as well as grants and loan programs.
+That’s why they’ve offered plenty of government resources for businesses as well as grants and loan programs.
 Native American-owned businesses can get access to many of these special opportunities just by getting certified as a minority-owned business.

 Grants